 - Civics and History / Citizenship, Government, Out Flag, Our Heritage, Native American, Book Adventurer, Dawn of Our Country (Read a review of this study here.)

 Looking for more ways to incorporate real-life, hands-on learning with your homeschool?
-Subscribe to our site and get immediate access to freebie guides to help you do just that…and receive periodic tips, tools and updates via our newsletter “Since we talked last…”
+Subscribe to our site and receive targeted tips, tools, and updates via our newsletter “Since we talked last…”